dbafromthecold/IntroToPartitioning/PITCHME.md

 ## Splitting Partitions

-Creates a new partition with new boundary value
+Creates a new partition with new boundary value <br>
-New boundary value must be distinct from other values Takes a schema modification lock on the table Meta-data only operation if partition is empty
+New boundary value must be distinct from other values <br>
+Takes a schema modification lock on the table <br>
+Meta-data only operation if partition is empty <br>
 SQL will move data to the new partition if the data crosses the new boundary value

 ---